dchaimow/asrs/README.md

 asrs.py dicomPath seriesNumber \[ref1.nii slab1.nii\]

 Finds the slab parameters based on a current Reference scan located inside dicomPath with series number seriesNumber and previously acquired reference scan ref1.nii and slab slab1.nii.
-If not provided, ref1.nii and slab1.nii from the current disrectory will be used.
+If not provided, ref1.nii and slab1.nii from the current directory will be used.

 asrs.py scan.nii

 Calculates the Siemens protocol positioning parameters for the data in scan.nii

+Requirements:
+- nipype
+- nibabel
+- scipy
+- numpy
+- dcm2niix
+- fsl